Leslie Wilkie: Gallery director

+Personal life and death

 Wilkie was forced to postpone a lecture on Modern Art in June 1935 when he became ill, with Mary P. Harris filling in with a lecture on Van Gogh, supported by a dramatisation by Wilkie's daughter Jean.
-He died aged fifty-six in an Adelaide private hospital on 4 September 1935 after successive operations for appendicitis.
+He died aged fifty-six in an Adelaide private hospital on 4 September 1935 after successive operations for appendicitis and was buried in St Saviour's Anglican churchyard, Glen Osmond.
 His wife Alma (née Tunnock), a dentist and musician, had died aged 44 in 1930, and he was survived by their daughter, Jean.
 Andrew Wilkie (c.
 1853–1948), director of the Melbourne Zoo 1923 to 1936, was an uncle.
-HIs successor as Director of the Art Gallery of South Australia, Louis McCubbin, son of Frederick McCubbin, was appointed in December 1935.
+Leslie Wilkie's successor as Director of the Art Gallery of South Australia, Louis McCubbin, son of Frederick McCubbin, was appointed in December 1935.